The Vietnam plant protein market is projected to grow at a CAGR of 9.68%, from US$27.238 million in 2020 to US$52.002 million in 2027.

-Moreover, as the food culture of Vietnam promotes food that contains no gluten, and the food culture can also cater to the vegan and vegetarian individuals, many individuals find it easier to shift their consumption to protein powders such as isolated and concentrates to mix with food and beverages.
-This is to make food and beverage healthier and nutritious in order to provide the body with the required intake of protein.
+Moreover, as the food culture of Vietnam promotes food that contains no gluten and the food culture can also cater to vegan and vegetarian individuals, many individuals find it easier to shift their consumption to protein powders such as isolates and concentrates to mix with food and beverages.
+This is to make food and beverages healthier and more nutritious in order to provide the body with the required intake of protein.

-However, as a majority of the individuals in the population are still inclined towards consuming pork and pork dishes, the impact the plant proteins have not had much of an impact on the Vietnamese consumption patterns and traditional Vietnamese cuisine and is acting as a limiting factor on the growth of the plant protein market growth.
+However, as a majority of the individuals in the population are still inclined towards consuming pork and pork dishes, the impact of plant proteins has not had much of an impact on the Vietnamese consumption patterns and traditional Vietnamese cuisine and is acting as a limiting factor on the growth of the plant protein market.

-Increasing requirement of animal feed and food and beverage to increase its share
+Increasing animal feed and food and beverage requirements to increase its share

-By, application the market has been segmented on the basis of dietary supplements, food and beverages, pharmaceuticals, and animal feed.
-Animal Feed is estimated to hold a significant share in the market, which is attributable to the fact that, Vietnam is among the largest pork consuming countries in the world, and is positioned at Rank 2 in APAC.
+By application, the market has been segmented on the basis of dietary supplements, food and beverages, pharmaceuticals, and animal feed.
+Animal Feed is estimated to hold a significant share in the market, which is attributable to the fact that Vietnam is among the largest pork-consuming countries in the world, and is positioned at Rank 2 in APAC.
 In addition, it is ranked as the 6th largest producer of pork, with exports lying at a low figure of only 1%.
-Thus, this is increasing the demand for good and premium quality animal feed, which is due to the presence of plant proteins in it to provide the swine with a healthy diet to boost the produce quality and cater to the heavy demand.
-In addition, the food and beverage segment is expected to increase its share over the forecast period owing to the increasing interest being shown by the market players and food chains to inculcate vegan menus, and plant-based proteins such as mung protein, soy protein and rice protein in their menus, to appeal to the growing vegan population.
+Thus, this is increasing the demand for good and premium quality animal feed, which is due to the presence of plant proteins in it to provide the swine with a healthy diet to boost the product quality and cater to the heavy demand.
+In addition, the food and beverage segment is expected to increase its share over the forecast period owing to the increasing interest being shown by the market players and food chains to inculcate vegan menus and plant-based proteins such as mung protein, soy protein, and rice protein in their menus to appeal to the growing vegan population.

 Product Offerings by key players in the market: